Daniel-KM/Omeka-plugin-Stats/README.md

 All arguments are optional.
 Arguments are:
 * For `stats_total` and `stats_position`
+  - `type`: If "download", group all downloaded files linked to the specified record (all files of an item, or all files of all items of a collection).
+  Else, the type is automatically detected ("record" if a record is set, "page" if an url is set or if nothing is set).
-  - `record_type`: one or multiple Omeka record type, e.g. "Item" or "Collection".
-For files, the record type may be "File" for the "/files/show/#" page of the record, or "download" fçr the direct download.
-Alternatively, the url can be used, but without [Archive Repertory], this is an obfuscated one.
+  - `record_type`: one or multiple Omeka record type, e.g. "Item" or "Collection", or "File".
+By default, a viewed record is counted for each hit on the dedicated page of a record, like "/items/show/#".
+Alternatively, the url can be used (with the argument `url`, but to count the downloaded files, this is an obfuscated one except if [Archive Repertory] is used.
   - `record_id`: the identifier of the record (not the slug if any).
 It implies one specific `record_type` and only one.
 With `stats_position`, `record_id` is required when searching by record.